-The presence of entrained air bubbles can be accommodated by entering bubble sizes and frequencies into the particle size distribution as if these bubbles were solid particles.
-These equivalent particle diameter D{AIR} can be calculated from their prevailing system locus/position on Figure 5 as follows $D{AIR} = D$ (e A{SAT})^{1/3}, where A{SAT} is the degree of air saturation expressed as a decimal quantity.
-It needs to be kept in mind that air bubbles differ from solid particles inasmuch as bubble size is subject to ambient pressure.
 Pure water has high tensile strength.
-This is obvious from the height to which trees can feed water from root level to their leaves, with some in the Redwood National Park, California having been measured taller than 100m.
+This is obvious from the height to which trees can feed water from root level to their leaves, with some trees in the Redwood National Park, California having been measured taller than 100m.
 Under ideal laboratory conditions water has been shown to have a maximum tensile strength of about 3,000m of head.
-But any impurity or water bubbles in the column will greatly diminish this value, as is attested to by the 5m limit to which suction pumps are useful.
+But any impurity or water bubbles in the column will greatly diminish this value, as is attested to by the 5m limit to which suction pumps are useful/reliable.

-It must be emphasized that the cohesion being considered here is not the permanent kind that comes from chemical or adsorbed water bonding between naturally occurring soils.

-Rather, the following refers to the "apparent" cohesion (C_A) that which depends on the presence of menisci between particles within a partially saturated soil as depicted in Figure 2.This cohesion is ephemeral inasmuch as it disappears when/if the soil becomes saturated with water.
+It must be emphasised that the cohesion being considered here is not the permanent kind that comes from chemical or adsorbed water bonding between naturally occurring soils.
+Rather, the following refers to the "apparent" cohesion (C_A) which depends on the presence of menisci between particles within a partially saturated soil as depicted in Figure 2.
+This cohesion is ephemeral inasmuch as it disappears when/if the soil becomes too wet.